 A pair of jeans, shoes and even my jackets all go through the same process.
 Once they exceed my qualification of “good” are repurposed into work apparel for the farm.

-I rarely buy new farm clothes, however recently I found a pair of jeans at a local home improvement store (seriously, a home improvement store selling jeans) that I actually purchased new specifically for the farm.
-I found the denim is much thicker than the material found on a pair of Levi or Calvin Klein jeans, which means they last longer than my repurposed jeans.
+I rarely buy new farm clothes, however recently I found a pair of jeans at a local home improvement store.
+Seriously, a home improvement store selling jeans.
+I actually purchased new specifically for the farm.
+I found the denim is much thicker than the material found on a pair of Levi or Calvin Klein jeans.
+Which means they last longer than my repurposed jeans.
 At $14, you can’t beat the price.
 They also come with a nifty side loop for holding a hammer if by chance I find the need to carry one.
-You won’t find these jeans in a TV commercial, or on some handsome looking model wearing a cardigan sweater, but they’re great for the farm, they’re cheap and that’s all that matters.
+You won’t find these jeans in a TV commercial, or on some handsome-looking model wearing a cardigan sweater.
+But they’re great for the farm, they’re cheap and that’s all that matters.

-I like nice clothes, but finding a way to extend the life of what I have saves me money and helps me maintain my budget.
+I like nice clothes, but being a cheapskate helps me extend the life of what I have.
+And helps me save money and manage my budget.

 I think it’s easy to get caught up in the perspective that because something is old it needs to be replaced, or maybe changed for the sake of change.
 The reality is, if spending that additional dollar causes you to forego your budget, then you probably need to ask yourself why it is your buying what you’re buying.